Fresno Grizzlies Game Notes at Inland Empire

 EJ AND THE SB: Grizzlies' outfielder EJ Andrews Jr. has stolen nine bases this season, one in nine different games.
 Fresno is 9-0 when Andrews Jr. swipes a base with all nine games ending within four runs.
 Four of those nine games have ended with one-run Fresno wins.

+PILAR PITCHES: Tonight, the Grizzlies hand the ball to righty Anderson Pilar, who played for Fresno in 2021.
+The 25-year-old has a career 2.70 ERA over 283.2 innings (168 games, 11 starts) and is 7-1 all-time as a Fresno Grizzlies pitcher.
+You can read more about the Dominican native on Page 2 of the Game Notes.

+BIG CROWDS FOR GRIZZLIES STARTERS: This season, Grizzlies starting pitchers have enjoyed big crowds in their outings.
+RHP Jordy Vargas (13 starts, 58,383), LHP Caleb Franzen (14 starts, 58,225) and RHP Connor Staine (14 starts, 48,837) rank 1-2-3 in the California League in highest total attendance during their starts.
+Vargas (13 starts, 4,491), Franzen (14 starts, 4,159) and Anderson Pilar (2 starts, 4,055) rank 2-3-4 in highest average attendance, all behind former Grizzlies starter Joe Musgrove (1 start, 5,738).
+Musgrove made a rehab start with Lake Elsinore.
+(Credit to Cory Schwartz from Major League Baseball).

-SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a Minor League-leading 16 saves this season, putting him 10th all-time in the franchise's Top 10 single-season saves.
-Next up for Agnos is Manny Aybar (9th all-time), who had 17 saves in 2003.
+SINGLE-SEASON SAVES RECORD WATCH: Grizzlies closer Zach Agnos has a Minor League-leading 17 saves this season, putting him in a tie for 9th all-time (Manny Aybar, 2003) in the franchise's Top 10 single-season saves.
+Next up for Agnos are Cory Bailey (1999) and Heath Hembree (2014), who are tied for seventh all-time with 18 saves.

-SECOND HALF SUCCESS: The Grizzlies have the best record in the second half among all Minor League teams at 18-6 (.750).
-The Hickory Crawdads (High-A, Texas Rangers) have the next best record at 17-6 (.739).
+SECOND HALF SUCCESS: The Grizzlies have the best record in the second half among all Minor League teams at 19-6 (.760).
+The Tennessee Smokies (Double-A, Chicago Cubs) have the next best winning percentage record at 16-6 (.727).

 MAYBE WE DON'T WANT THE PITCH CLOCK: The Grizzlies are 18-7 this season when a game lasts longer than 2 hours and 40 minutes.
 Fresno is also 17-2 when a game lasts longer than 2 hours and 46 minutes.
 The Grizzlies are 7-0 this season when a game lasts longer than 3 hours.
 What's funny, Fresno has the second fastest average home, 9-inning, time of game in all of baseball at 2 hours and 24 minutes (Down East Wood Ducks, Single-A, Texas Rangers, 2 hours and 21 minutes).